ninathedev/placemc/README.md

 - reload the config (yay!)
 - actually implement the place :)
 - add blocks that cant be placed or broke

-## todo
+- add breakonlymode (whiteout in r/place), pausemode (stops breaking and placing), and resumemode (allows breaking and placing once more)

-- add a command to copy the canvas, then only allow players to break blocks (breakonlymode already implemented; copying is still the future)
+to copy the canvas, use multiverse!